BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/gas.md

 `sensor.octopus_energy_gas_{{METER_SERIAL_NUMBER}}_{{MPRN_NUMBER}}_current_accumulative_consumption_m3`

 The total consumption reported by the meter for the current day in m3.
-This is calculated/estimated from the kWh data reported by Octopus Energy.
+This is calculated/estimated using your set [calorific value](../setup/account.md#calorific-value) from the kWh data reported by Octopus Energy.

 | Attribute | Type | Description |
 |-----------|------|-------------|